 Great for the mice but useless for the rest of us.
 Is that the choice?
-Listen to the endless cacophony in your ears or wander round like a zombie, zoned out on medication?
+Listen to the endless cacophony in your ears or wander around like a zombie, zoned out on medication?

 Then there are those who, as we walk to school in the morning, play music in their car so loudly it sounds like someone is beating the side of their car with a mallet or worse, those who take in-car telephone calls at a volume which ensures their entire conversation can be heard miles away.
 “She did what???” – speak up love, there’s someone in the Outer Hebrides who didn’t quite catch that.

-I am going to have to bite the bullet and start wearing my hearing aids.
-I'm told it will replace the buzzing with sound at the frequency my ears are missing and so I'll gradually notice it less and less.
 Reports on whether hearing aids are effective in masking tinnitus are equally mixed on the forums but I will give it a go.
-I did try them a few weeks back at a children's party.
-This was obviously completely the wrong occasion to try them out and the sound volume was so loud, they were swiftly removed and hidden in my handbag.
+I did try them a few weeks back at a children’s party.

 I have heard good reports about Tinnitus Retraining Therapy (TRT) which uses cognitive behavioural techniques to change the way you think about your tinnitus.
 I am not sure that it is available in Cardiff or the Vale though.